 The brachial plexus consists of roots, trunks, divisions, cords, and branches.
 There are five terminal branches and numerous other branches along its length.

-Five anterior rami of the spinal nerves, usually C5, C6, C7, C8, and T1 form the roots of brachial plexus.
+Five anterior rami of the spinal nerves, usually C5, C6, C7, C8, and T1 form the roots of the brachial plexus.
 Brachial plexus could be prefixed or postfixed when the formation of brachial plexus includes C4 or T2 respectively.
 These are considered as normal anatomical variations.

 [The brachial plexus also communicates with the sympathetic trunk via gray rami communicantes, which join the roots of the plexus.
 They are derived from the middle and inferior cervical sympathetic ganglia and the first thoracic sympathetic ganglion.]

-Roots merge to three trunks.
+Roots merge to form three trunks.

 Each trunk divides into two divisions anterior and posterior divisions.